lostbody/mutu/README.md

 ### 2. Initialize Database
 1. Install MySQL if you haven't already
-2. Run the initialization script at `src/main/resources/db_init.sql`
+2. Run the sql script at `src/main/resources/db_init.sql` to create the database and user.
 3. Run the HibernateSeed class (located in gr.aueb.cf.mutu.utils package) to populate the database with sample data.

 ### 3. Build the Project